-The swim across Lake Thingvallavatn was my final training swim before my swim to the Vestmannaeyjar islands in the summer of 2002.
-During that year I swam to Engey island, Viðey island, across Hvalfjörður fjord, to Drangey island and across Lake Thingvallavatn but I had to postpone my swim to the Vestmannaeyjar islands due to bad weather conditions.
+“The swim across Lake Thingvallavatn was supposed to be my final training swim before my swim to the Vestmannaeyjar islands later in the summer of 2002.
+During that year I swam to: Engey island, Videy island, across the Hvalfjordur fjord, Drangey island and across the Lake Thingvallavatn.
+I had to postpone my swim to the Vestmannaeyjar islands due to inclement weather.